-You can now book online to visit your local centre during our Information Days, held on Sundays between 12-4pm, starting on June 20, 2021.
+You can now book online to visit your local centre during our Information Days, held on Sundays between 12-4pm.

 During your 45-minute visit, you will be able to visit the best of Dogs Trust, including our state-of-the-art kennels and training barns, and – most importantly – see some of our gorgeous dogs while they spend time with our canine carers.
 Information Days are the pawfect opportunity for you to have a quiet look around our centre and chat to our friendly staff about everything we do for our dogs.

-Due to covid safety regulations, Information Day visits can be booked for a maximum party of four people and can only be booked online.
-Please do not try to book over the phone.
+Information Days can only be booked online, please do not try to book over the phone.